A graphic comparing ACH payments to wire transfers and credit cards

 2. The computer network simply processes the transaction.
 It does this by verifying the availability of funds in the payer’s account.

-3. The payee’s financial institution requests the payment, and the customer’s bank verifies the request and processes the transfer of the payment.
+3. The payee’s financial institution requests payment, and the customer’s bank verifies the request and processes the transfer.

 About a Wire Transfer

-When it comes to ACH vs wire transfer, wire transfers involve the electronic movement of funds.
-Therefore, they require the use of a middleman.
+When it comes to ACH vs. wire transfers, wire transfers involve the electronic transfer of funds.
+Therefore, they require a middleman.
 In most cases, the intermediate party consists of a for-profit business or entity.
 To conduct a wire transfer, a customer must provide their name, bank account number, and routing number.
 They must also provide the payee’s name and account numbers.

 How Wire Transfers Work